russellbomer/quarry/docs/IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-This implementation provides scrapesuite with production-ready capabilities for handling modern JavaScript frameworks and CSS-in-JS patterns.
+This implementation provides Quarry with production-ready capabilities for handling modern JavaScript frameworks and CSS-in-JS patterns.
 The solution is:

 1. **Comprehensive:** Covers detection, extraction, validation, migration
 2. **Documented:** 2,400 lines of guides, examples, references